data-solution-automation-engine/data-solution-framework/design-patterns/design-pattern-data-vault-hub.md

 # Design Pattern - Data Vault - Hub table

+---
+**NOTE**

+This design pattern requires a major update to refresh the content.

+---

 ## Purpose

 This Design Pattern describes how to load data into Data Vault Hub style tables.
 It is a specification of the Hub ETL process.